michalp21/michalp21.github.io/_posts/2021-10-20-image-formation.md

 ![4thvp.png]{: width="300"}

 Actually, any pair of parallel lines will converge to a point, so there are technically infinite vanishing points.
-The reason we usually only consider three modes of perspective is the tendency to picture "blocky" shapes, like buildings; for more info see [[Vanishing Points]].
+The reason we usually only consider three modes of perspective is the tendency to picture "blocky" shapes, like buildings.

 ## Perspective Distortion